karjok/dirlister/README.md

    ```bash
    mv dirlister /home/bin/
    ```
+> You can download executable version of this tool on release

 The downloaded files will be saved in the dirlister_result_path folder located in the same directory from where you run the script.